Time trial

-In many racing sports, an athlete (or occasionally a team of athletes) will compete in a time trial against the clock to secure the fastest time.
+In many racing sports, an athlete (or occasionally a team of athletes) will compete in a time trial (TT) against the clock to secure the fastest time.
 The format of a time trial can vary, but usually follow a format where each athlete or team sets off at a predetermined interval to set the fastest time on a course.

 Cycling

-In cycling, for example, a time trial (TT) can be a single track cycling event, or an individual or team time trial on the road, and either or both of the latter may form components of multi-day stage races.
+In cycling, for example, a time trial can be a single track cycling event, or an individual or team time trial on the road, and either or both of the latter may form components of multi-day stage races.
 In contrast to other types of races, athletes race alone since they are sent out in intervals (interval starts), as opposed to a mass start.
 Time trialist will often seek to maintain marginal aerodynamic gains as the races are often won or lost by a couple of seconds.

 Skiing

 In cross-country skiing and biathlon competitions, skiers are sent out in 30 to 60 second intervals.